Evolution of multicellularity:

 Spatial dynamics of microbial cooperation and conflict:

 Multicellularity is just an extreme form of social evolution, which we are also quite interested in.
 Specifically, we study the role of spatial structure in microbial social evolution.
 The bacterium Vibrio cholerae forms surface-attached biofilms, which it fiercely defends with a ballistic weapon called the Type 6 Secretory System (T6SS) that kills competitors but not clonemates.
 We showed that this kind of preferential killing strongly drives a spatial phase transition, separating well mixed competitors into clonal domains.
 Interestingly, by creating strong clonal assortment, this antagonism is a powerful driver of within-strain cooperation.
 We also showed that cholera can acquire new T6SS alleles through horizontal gene transfer, which is adaptive when the efficacy of current weapons against future competitors is uncertain.

 We are interested in how multicellular life cycles emerge and evolve, leading to the evolution of higher-order heritability.
 Additionally, we are interested in general aspects of evolutionary theory, in particular bet-hedging and the evolution in unpredictable environments.

-We are extremely grateful to the National Science Foundation (DEB and IOS), NASA Exobiology, the Packard Foundation, the Keck Foundation and the Simons Foundation for supporting our research!
+We are extremely grateful to the National Science Foundation (DEB and IOS), NASA Exobiology, the Human Frontier Science Program, the National Institutes of Health, the Packard Foundation, the Keck Foundation and the Simons Foundation for supporting our research!